 What, then, is your motivation behind that act of sharing, or plan to share?

-If you look deep inside yourself, and ask yourself some searching questions, I would suggest that your motivation the sharing your photography is, in its most basic form, to elicit a reaction in the person with whom you are sharing that photograph.
+If you look deep inside yourself, and ask yourself some searching questions, I would suggest that your motivation in sharing your photography is, in its most basic form, to elicit a reaction in the person with whom you are sharing that photograph.

 By that I mean that you want them to have some kind of emotional response.
 It might be that you want them to like it and tell you that you’re a great photographer.
 Perhaps you want them to be surprised by it, scared by it, shocked by it… Whatever reaction you are hoping for it is, at its heart, an emotional one.

-We are all, therefore, applying creativity and imagination to emotionally manipulate and influence the viewer of our photograph, and that, according to the dictionary, makes you an artist!
+We are all, therefore, applying creativity and imagination to emotionally manipulate and influence the viewer of our photograph.
+And that, according to the dictionary, makes you an artist!

 You are already an artist!